arturdryomov/pages/content/posts/midnight.md

 What about custom components?
 Actually, it is handled by Material Components as well.
 There is a `Drawable` subclass called [`MaterialShapeDrawable`](https://github.com/material-components/material-components-android/blob/master/docs/theming/Shape.md).
-It is possible to supply it with elevation to achieve the desired effect.
+It is possible to supply it with the elevation to achieve the desired effect.
 Actually this is what Material Components use under the hood.

 ```kotlin